mattvagni/cookiecutter/readme.md

             {
                 templateVariable: 'COMPONENT_NAME',
                 question: "What is the component's name?",
-+               options: ["CoolComponent", "BigComponent", "TestComponent"], }
++               choices: ["CoolComponent", "BigComponent", "TestComponent"], }
         ]
     }